jgberton/rightplace-ai-case-study/docs/North.md

 North begins with a conversation.

-Traditional recruitment focuses on previous experience, job titles and keyword matching.
+Traditional recruitment often focuses on previous experience, job titles and keyword matching.

 North believes that many of the qualities that define exceptional professionals cannot be fully represented by a document.